Thiruchi Loganathan

 Thiruchi Loganathan (24 July 1924 – 17 November 1989) was an Indian playback singer of the Tamil film industry.
-He is known for his work in movies such as Manthiri Kumari (1950)and Sarvadhikari'.
-He was married to Rajalakshmi, daughter of actress C. T. Rajakantham.
-His sons are, T. L. Maharajan, Deepan Chakravarthy, TL Kamalakannan, and T.L.
+He is known for his work in movies such as Manthiri Kumari (1950) and Sarvadhikari'.
+He married Rajalakshmi, daughter of actress C. T. Rajakantham.
+Their sons are: T. L. Maharajan, Deepan Chakravarthy, TL Kamalakannan, and T.L.
 Thyagarajan, who are also popular playback singers.